rvennam/check-scanner/workshop/part1-learn_openshift/exercise-create-es-service.md

    4. **Create**
    5. **Add Secret to Workload** -> **Select a workload** -> **check-processor** -> **Save**

-Bind the secret to Check Upload app as well:
+Bind the secret to the Check Upload app as well:

 1. Click on **Secrets**
 2. Click on **es-credentials**
 3. **Add Secret to Workload** -> **Select a workload** -> **check-upload** -> **Save**

-Both of your applications will restart with the new sets of credentials.
+Both of your applications will restart with the new sets of credentials (new pods will spin up and the old pods will be terminated).

 Visit your Check Upload application and upload the sample image again.
 This time, you will see that the check getting processed in a few seconds.
+Check Upload app uploaded the check image to object storage and sent a message to Event Streams.
+Check Processor app consumed this message, retrieved the image from Object Storage and processed the image.

 ![](../assets/check-scanner-ui.png)